$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure: Introduction

 \section{Introduction}

-An $\rpn$-structure on a manifold is defined as a maximal atlas of charts mapping to $\SI^n$, where the transition maps belong to $\SL_\pm(n+1, \bR)$.
+A real projective structure on a manifold is defined as a maximal atlas of charts mapping to $\SI^n$, where the transition maps belong to $\SL_\pm(n+1, \bR)$.
 For a comprehensive introduction, refer to \cite{Gnote, psconv}.

-In this paper, we will show that $\rpn \# \rpn$ and some generalizations do not admit an $\rpn$-structure in Corollary \ref{cor:main}.
+In this paper, we will show that $\rpn \# \rpn$ and some generalizations do not admit a real projective structure in Corollary \ref{cor:main}.
 We have a simpler proof than those given by Cooper-Goldman \cite{CG15} and \c{C}oban \cite{Coban21}, building on the technical work of Benoist \cite{BenTor}.
 (See also Ruffoni \cite{Ruffoni}.)
 Let us assume that $n \geq 3$.
 In this context, we define a great sphere of dimension $0$ as a pair of antipodal points.

-We will now introduce the first category of examples, referred to as {\em generalized Hopf manifolds of index $(p, q)$ for $1\leq p \leq q$}.
-These are closed $\rpn$-manifolds with virtually cyclic holonomy groups that are projectively covered by a universal cover of $\SI^n \setminus S^p \setminus S^q$, where $p \leq q$.
-Here, $S^p$ and $S^q$ represent disjoint totally geodesic spheres of dimensions $p$ and $q$, respectively.
-It is required that $p + q = n-1, 1 \leq p \leq q$, and $p, q \in [1, n-2]$ with $n \geq 3$.
-The deck transformation groups involved are projective automorphisms.
-It is worth noting that unless $p = 1$ and $q = n-2$, $\SI^n \setminus S^p \setminus S^q$ itself serves as the universal cover.
+We need some terminology in this paper for an expository purpose.
+This is also due to the fact that the theory here was studied by only a few people.